OpenLMIS/openlmis-fulfillment/README.md

 * **FTP_USERNAME** - the username of the FTP user.
 * **FTP_PASSWORD** - the password of the FTP user.

-Note: the fullfillment service does not use the variables above for setting up any connections - the configuration is kept in the database and managed through the appropriate endpoints.
+Note: the fulfillment service does not use the variables above for setting up any connections - the configuration is kept in the database and managed through the appropriate endpoints.